-The People's Republic of Cameroon is a Central African country bordering the Republic of Chad to the northeast, the Central African Republic to the east, the Republic of Nigeria to the West, Equatorial Guinea, the Republic of Gabon, and the Democratic Republic of Congo to the south.
+The People's Republic of Cameroon or "Cameroon" for short, is a Central African country bordering the Republic of Chad to the northeast, the Central African Republic to the east, the Republic of Nigeria to the West, Equatorial Guinea, the Republic of Gabon, and the Democratic Republic of Congo to the south.
 Cameroon also borders the Bight of Biafra located between Equatorial Guinea and the Federal Republic of Nigeria.

 Cameroun just like its neighboring countries is blessed with abundance of natural resources such as petroleum, bauxite, iron ore, timber, hydropower, etc.

 However, despite the abundance of natural resources in Cameroon today, Cameroon has an unemployment rate between 40-50% with about 50 to 55% of the total population living below poverty line.
-In other words, the majority of the Cameroonian populace live on less than $1.25 a day making Cameroon one of the poorest countries in the world today.
+In other words, the most Cameroonians live on less than $1.90 a day.

-Cameroun has a literacy rate of about 68% which implies about 68% of the total population above age 15 can read and write which is far better than in countries like Burkina Faso and Burundi where the literacy rate is in the 30s.
-However, this literacy rate of 68% falls below average in Africa today.
+Cameroon has a literacy rate of about 68% which implies about 68% of the total population above age 15 can read and write.
+Although this literacy rate is far better than in countries like Burkina Faso and Burundi where the literacy rate is in the 30s, Cameroons literacy rate of 68% falls below expectations in Africa today.
 Quality education is something very hard to come by in Cameroon today.
-In other words, poor education remains a major problem in Cameroon today.

 Poor sanitation is a major problem in Cameroon today.
 Lack of good drinking water and water for domestic purposes is another major problem facing Cameroon today.
 A greater portion of the Cameroonian populace including those living in urban areas lack access to good drinking water and water for domestic purposes.

 Just like in most other African countries today, Corruption levels remain at all time high in Cameroon today.
 Almost every political figure in Cameroon today (especially the president) is very corrupt in one way or the other, leaving the average Cameroonian with nothing but poverty and despair.